 What is the Group Insurance Plan?

 The Group Insurance Plan provides AICPA member accounting firms with term life coverage with Accidental Death and Dismemberment (AD&D) insurance, disability waiver of premium protection and optional dependent life insurance to firm owners, their firm members and employees.
-Cash refunds are paid by the Trust to participating firms from premium refunds received from Prudential.
-For more than 50 consecutive years, refunds have reduced the cost of coverage although they are never guaranteed.
-Cash refunds will vary year to year, and while not guaranteed, Firms under AICPA Group Insurance Trust have received Cash Refunds from the Trust, for over 50 years without fail.
+Cash refunds can help lower your firm's costs.
+The money not used for claims, expenses and other charges is distributed back to the Firm as a Cash Refund.
+The refunds vary year to year, and while not guaranteed, Firms under AICPA Group Insurance Trust have received Cash Refunds from the Trust, for over 50 years without fail.

 What firms are eligible to participate?

 Your firm is eligible if it has its principal office in any state of the United States (except Texas), the District of Columbia, and certain U.S. Territories.
 The proprietor or at least one partner or firm member of a public accounting firm must be a member of the AICPA; or for firms other than a public accounting firm, a member or members of the AICPA must have at least 50% ownership.
 In addition, the firm must have at least one eligible full-time employee, other than the proprietor, partner or firm member, who is to become insured on the date participation begins for the firm.

 How can I enroll my firm in the Group Life Insurance Plan?

 Your firm can enroll in the Group Insurance Plan by completing the subscription form and mailing it to: Aon Insurance Services, 1100 Virginia Drive, Suite 250, Fort Washington, PA 19034.
 You may also fax your form to 1-800-242-7248.

 Who may be covered?